yash-2322/Library_Management_System_Java/README.md

 Contributing
 If you would like to contribute to the project, please fork the repository and submit a pull request.

-License
-The project is licensed under the MIT License.

 I hope this helps!